 On the same note, these are some of the goals that I've set for myself for this upcoming year:

-• Always look for that sense of balance - find a way to balance my personal life and professional life in a way that's good for me and for the people I shoot for.
+- Always look for that sense of balance - find a way to balance my personal life and professional life in a way that's good for me and for the people I shoot for.

-• Create more senses of harmony in my environment - I will admit there were times when I was in my condo and I didn't feel motivated to work, let alone be in the office section.
+- Create more senses of harmony in my environment - I will admit there were times when I was in my condo and I didn't feel motivated to work, let alone be in the office section.
 I did, however, felt really relaxed in my living area and didn't want to get off that oh so comfortable couch!
 Those that came over to my place have told me that the living room area has this inviting sense of comfort and tranquility with it's earth tone colors and decor.

 That being said, I've recently found myself reading quite a bit about Feng Shui and creating spaces where there is positive energy through placement of certain furnishings, complimented with colors and household items.
 I have taken those principles and applied it to my new home, little by little, room by room.
-I like to consider my home a place of sanctuary and a place to relax from the outside world.
+I like to consider my home a place of sanctuary and a place to relax from the outside world. - Be more organized - For the 1st time in 2 years, I bought a day timer rather than depend on iCal.
+And for those that know me, also know how much I like using whiteboards so that I can see what tasks that lay before me.

-• Manage expectations - I think by having certain expectations in writing, there will be less tendency for miscommunication and disappointment.
+And if the moving experience taught me anything, you should not let the size of your house deceive you about the amount stuff that you have and accumulated; downsize if possible and keep the things that you really need. - Manage expectations - I think by having certain expectations in writing, there will be less tendency for miscommunication and disappointment.
 I find that this will be more practical on the photography business side of things based on the past year's experiences.

-• Once in awhile, shoot things for myself - as much as I'm asked to shoot for clientele when hired upon, it's always good to shoot things for yourself.
+- Once in awhile, shoot things for myself - as much as I'm asked to shoot for clientele when hired upon, it's always good to shoot things for yourself.
 This way, I have a chance to explore my skills and creativity, with no deadlines or unreasonable expectations.
 I think I found this lacking quite a bit last year, in addition to trying to find those that can me accomplish my vision as it's hard to find someone with the "je ne sais pas" qualities that make you motivated to shoot.

-• Stay on board the health train - more so than ever, I found myself getting more focused on my health in the last couple of years and being more active.
+- Stay on board the health train - more so than ever, I found myself getting more focused on my health in the last couple of years and being more active.
 Last year, I saw myself shave a good 15min off my initial 10K run.
 When you think about it, 15min is quite a significant amount of time.
 This year, as suggested by Runner's World, I plan on doing a 5K, 10K, 13K and 15K race in that order.
 Running the different types of lengths, will actually help me progress and improve my runs through the year as training for a 10K (which I've done for the past while) is quite different than training for a 5K or a 15K in terms of speed and stamina.

 I also plan to keep training on the best kept secrets: the TRX and the kettlebells.
 I've been feeling and noticing the difference ever since and I highly recommend that you look at incorporating these methods in your workout regimen.